darccyy/trustworthytimes/news/mcnuggets.md

-# Everyone Is Doing 6 McNuggets for 99p
+# EVERYONE Is Doing 6 McNuggets for 99p

 ## This is NOT OK!